Why should you get tested for trichomoniasis?

 - Itching or irritation inside the penis

 Although trichomonas can live and grow in men, it rarely causes symptoms.
 If the infection does persist, it can be associated with urethritis (infection of the urethra), prostatitis (infection of the prostate) and male infertility.
 Although, the complications are extremely rare and unusual in men, when present, they are significant and require treatment.

 Because symptoms of trichomonas in men are rare, it is important to speak with your partner about whether she is experiencing symptoms or has just been diagnosed.
 Testing for trichomonas through SelfCollect can be done comfortably with a single urine collection.

 Trichomonas in women is associated with several complications.
 The parasite usually affects the vagina, urethra or bladder.
 If left untreated, it can live with you for years, potentially causing greater susceptibility to other STDs, including HIV.
 Pregnant women with trichomonas are at increased risk for pre-term labor and the delivery of low birth weight babies.

+You should get tested with out trichomoniasis test at home if you have Trich symptoms.
 The symptoms of trichomonas may come and go and may include:

 - Itching, burning or soreness of the genitals

 - A discharge that can be clear, white, yellowish or greenish, with or without a foul odor